czekanskyy/czekanski.dev/README.md

 ## 📝 License

-Private.
+This project is private.
 Contact me for usage inquiries.

+---

+_Built with ❤️ by Dominik Czekański_

+For questions or suggestions, check out my contact page at [czekanski.dev](https://czekanski.dev)